-\begin{rmk} Since the categories $\crSet$ and $\ccSet$ are presentable and since the bifunctor $- \otimes -$ commutes with colimits on both sides, then one can show that the monoidal categories $\crSet$ and $\ccSet$ are biclosed, that is the functor $-\otimes X$ and the functor $X \otimes - $ have both right adjoints. \end{rmk}
+\begin{remark} Since the categories $\crSet$ and $\ccSet$ are presentable and since the bifunctor $- \otimes -$ commutes with colimits on both sides, then one can show that the monoidal categories $\crSet$ and $\ccSet$ are biclosed, that is the functor $-\otimes X$ and the functor $X \otimes - $ have both right adjoints. \end{remark}

-\begin{prop}\cite[8.4.23]{Cisinski06} Let $(\catC, \otimes , \mathbb 1)$ be a monoidal cocomplete bilinear category.
+\begin{proposition}\cite[8.4.23]{Cisinski06} Let $(\catC, \otimes , \mathbb 1)$ be a monoidal cocomplete bilinear category.
 The category of cocontinuous strong monoidal functors from $\crSet$ to $\catC$ with monoidal natural transformations is equivalent to the category of segments of $\catC$.
-Similarly, the category of cocontinuous strong monoidal functors from $\ccSet$ to $\catC$ with monoidal natural transformations is equivalent to the category of monoidal segments of $\catC$. \end{prop}
+Similarly, the category of cocontinuous strong monoidal functors from $\ccSet$ to $\catC$ with monoidal natural transformations is equivalent to the category of monoidal segments of $\catC$. \end{proposition}

 \begin{proof} It is a straightforward consequence of Proposition \ref{prop:extensiontocubes}. \end{proof}